-- Establish community gardens, farmers markets, and farm-to-school/farm-to-work partnerships to increase access to fruits and vegetables. - Use policy to drive pricing incentives that nudge consumers into making fruit and vegetable purchases. - Create policies for child care and early childhood education centers, schools, after-school programs and youth centers that ensure that children have ample opportunities to eat fruits and vegetables in settings where they don't compete with less nutritious foods.
+- Establish community gardens, farmers markets, and farm-to-school/farm-to-work partnerships to increase access to fruits and vegetables. - Use policy to drive pricing incentives that nudge consumers into making fruit and vegetable purchases. - Create policies for Child Development Centers, Family Child Care, schools, after-school programs and youth centers that ensure that children have ample opportunities to eat fruits and vegetables in settings where they don't compete with less nutritious foods.